 This morning after breakfast you will set off on the world-famous Ring Of Kerry.
 It is officially known as the Iveragh Peninsula.
 You will travel via Killorglin, Glenbeigh, Cahersiveen, Waterville, Coomakesta Pass with it magnificent views over Derrynane, home of Daniel O' Connell, known as "The Liberator", to Caherdaniel.

 Enjoy a break at the Blind Piper Pub.
 Here you will have a traditional Irish Pub Lunch.
-Located in the in the village of Caherdaniel, locals and visitors alike have been drinking here since 1865.
+Located in the village of Caherdaniel, locals and visitors alike have been drinking here since 1865.
 Who is the Blind Piper you might ask?
 The Blind Piper is Mici Cumba O'Sullivan, who was born nearby in 1835 and became one of Ireland's most famous pipers.

-Tonight, you will dine in the family owned Dromhall Hotel.
+Tonight, you will dine in the family-owned Dromhall Hotel.

 After a hearty Irish breakfast, this morning you will depart for Cork City.
 Founded on the banks of the River Lee.
 The rebel city is home of Murphy's Original Irish Stout, and considered by many Corkonians to be the real capital of Ireland!

 Travel on to the village of Blarney via the valley of the River Lee.
 Visit Blarney Castle.
 Built on this site in 1446 by Dermot McCarthy.
 You will have the chance to kiss the legendary Blarney Stone.
 You will also have an opportunity to shop at Blarney Woollen Mills, boasting a huge selection of Irish arts, crafts & produce.
 Continue onto Midleton to visit the Jameson Distillery Midleton.
 You will experience a fully guided Jameson Experience Tour.
-Here you wil find the world's largest pot still, with a capacity of over 30,000 gallons.
+Here you will find the world's largest pot still, with a capacity of over 30,000 gallons.

 Continue onto Cork City.